guiccastro/Projeto-FRIDA/README.md

 # sanitizer.py

-This code will read the data from the MRT files, remove the ones with prefixes and routes invalids and create a new file with the sanitized data.
+This code will read the data from the MRT files, remove the ones with invalids prefixes and routes, and create a new file with the sanitized data.

 ## Parameters: